The Paperback Edition…

-So now, four years have passed since that fateful day and I am now tucked into my own apartment that walks out to a courtyard with tall evergreen trees now beautifully covered with snow…watching the next to the last episode of “The Housewives of New York City”.
+Four years have passed since that tragic day and I am now tucked into my very own apartment that walks out to a courtyard with tall evergreen trees now beautifully covered with snow…watching the next to the last episode of “The Housewives of New York City”.

-But now it was late…scenes from next week’s episode were running.
-I clicked the remote.
+But now it was very late…scenes from next week’s episode were running.
+I clicked the remote off

 I stood up, stretched and turned off the lamp beside my chair.
 I dropped the blinds but not before appreciating again how peaceful the falling snow looked.